lynnpye/sl_triggers/docs/Scripts.md

 # SLTScript

-Script for SL Triggers, or SLTScript, is primarily an .ini, text formatted file using a simple marker-to-enclose tokenization strategy.
+Script for SL Triggers, or SLTScript, is primarily an .sltscript, text formatted file using a simple marker-to-enclose tokenization strategy.
 Lines are tokenized by splitting on whitespace, except when fields are enclosed in either double quotes (`"`) or square brackets (`[]`).
 Enclosed strings may contain whitespace, and embedded double quotes are escaped by doubling them (`""`).

     set $1 "Hello world"
     msg_console  $1